Linear Transformers Are Secretly Fast Weight Programmers: Analysing and Improving Linear Transformers as Fast Weight Programmers

 Sec.~\ref{sec:capacity} argues that the linear Transformers can end up in an overcapacity regime, if the sequence length $L$ exceeds the dimension $d_\text{dot}$ of the keys.
 Once in overcapacity, an ideal memory model should dynamically interact with the memory contents and selectively determine which associations to remember or to forget.
 This is in stark contrast to the standard Transformer which stores \textit{immutable} pairs of key and value vectors by concatenation, thus increasing the storage size.
 While such models work well in practice, we consider a model's capability to update previously acquired knowledge to be critical for many problems.
-Hence, from the perspective of dynamic interaction with the memory, the sum update rule of Eqs.~\ref{eq:fw_phi_add} may be sub-optimal.
-This motivates us to improve the update rule.
+Hence, from the perspective of dynamic interaction with the memory, the purely additive update rule of Eqs.~\ref{eq:fw_phi_add} may be sub-optimal.
+This motivates us to improve the elementary differentiable programming instruction (i.e.~the update rule) of FWPs.